BASS-manual/manual/README.md

 What has changed now?

-If you go to the Git tab in RStudio IDE, you'll see a large number of files that has changed, bot 09-Instruments.Rmd (which was the file we changed), but also a lot of files under docs/, mostly html files, but also `.tex`, `.pdf` etc. All these files are changed (or re-created) during the build step.
+If you go to the Git tab in RStudio IDE, you'll see a large number of files that has changed, bot 09-Instruments.Rmd (which was the file we changed), but also a lot of files under docs/, mostly html files, but also images and javascript.
+All these files are changed (or re-created) during the build step.

 Just commit the change in 09-Instrument.rmd by selecting this file, and the press the button `commit`.
 You will se a window where all additions are highlighted in green, and you are supposed to write a commit message telling the world what this change means.